cdapio/cdap/docs/install-guide/source/install.rst

   Continuuity Reactor applications;
 - **Continuuity Gateway:** Service supporting REST endpoints for Continuuity Reactor;
-- **Continuuity Reactor-Master:** Service for managing runtime, lifecycle and resources of Reactor applications; and
+- **Continuuity Reactor-Master:** Service for managing runtime, lifecycle and resources of Reactor applications;
-- **Continuuity Kafka:** Metrics and logging transport service, using an embedded version of *Kafka*.
+- **Continuuity Kafka:** Metrics and logging transport service, using an embedded version of *Kafka*; and
+- **Continuuity Authentication Server:** Performs client authentication for Reactor when security is enabled.

   ``                                 ``

 .. literal above is used to force an extra line break after list